Youssefanalyst/tahlil/README.md

 - Do not commit secrets.
 Use `OPENROUTER_API_KEY` environment variable.
 - The folder `agents/rag_agent/store/` is ignored by Git (vector indexes are built locally).

-## Future Ideas

-- Support ranges like `A1:B10` in functions.
-- More statistical functions.
-- Advanced cell formatting tools.
-- Advanced Pivot editor with column pickers.